 Blood and urine samples tend to provide a more accurate reading.
-However, the right to have a specimen of breath replaced by blood or urine no longer exists
+If the breath reading is below 31mg the driver must be given the option of replacing the breath specimen by giving blood or urine.

 If a police officer suspects that a person is or has been driving whilst under the influence of alcohol he can require that person to provide a roadside breath test.
 If the test is positive the person will be arrested and taken to a police office to provide a further breath test on an Intoximeter machine, which provides a more reliable measurement of alcohol in a person’s breath.
 If the result is positive the person will be arrested and charged.
 Thereafter, he will either be held in custody to appear at court on the next lawful day or released on an Undertaking to appear at court on a future date.
 The entire procedure can be very complicated and in most cases the police will complete a booklet which provides guidance about the procedures to be carried out by them when dealing with drink driving offences.
 This booklet, together with the printout from the Intoximeter machine or other readings will form the basis of any subsequent prosecution.

 If a person refuses or fails to provide a specimen, without reasonable excuse, separate charges can be brought.
 Failure to provide at the roadside is an arrestable offence punishable by a fine and either discretionary disqualification or 4 penalty points.
 If the failure to provide occurs at the police office a mandatory 12 month period of disqualification applies and there is also provision to impose a custodial sentence.
 There are, however, defences to such charges and further information can be found under the section on Failure to Provide Specimens.